Frequently Asked Questions

 Yes.
 You can try Didon free for 14 days.
 No credit card required.
 Download it, let it run for a few days, and see your first automated reports.
 If it doesn't save you time, delete it.
 No risk.

 Didon works completely offline.
 Since all AI analysis happens locally on your Mac, you don't need an internet connection to track time.
-You only need to be online if you want to sync data across devices or export reports to internet storage.
+You only need to be online to activate your license or use website features like account management.

 The AI reads application names, window titles, and visible text to understand context.
-It categorizes work based on patterns.
-You can also analyse the locally saved time log yourself or with the help of other AI models.
+It categorizes work based on patterns and your configured categories in the Configuration tab.
+You can also review the locally saved time logs yourself or with the help of other AI models.